MasSagita/AC-PID-Heater-RBDdimmer/README.md

 # AC-PID-Heater-RBDdimmer

-This is RBDdimmer with PID control and some relay
+AC RBDdimmer PID control with tubidity sensor to detect water condition and relay to turn on or off the pump.

+*need some more pid tuning

+author: Mas Sagita